 Another benefit to frequent, small deployments is that the overall risk is reduced.
 When you bundle lots of features together into a new build there are inevitably configuration problems, time gaps often mean environment changes are necessary, and it becomes tough to test for every possibility.
 Large deployments are also necessarily unique and this means that your past experience isn’t always applicable.

-With continuous delivery you configure and test your pipeline once and then you can roll out as many deployments as you like in very small increments.
-The risk of unforeseen errors being introduced into the live product is reduced, and they’re easier to deal with when they do occur.
+With continuous delivery, you configure and test your pipeline once.
+Then, you can roll out as many deployments as you like in very small increments.
+The risk of unforeseen errors introduced into the live product reduces.
+Plus, it makes it easier to deal with when they occasionally occur.

 Continuous Delivery Improves Software Quality

 Continuous delivery encourages you to automate the assembly, the compilation, and the testing for each individual deployment.
 The earlier you identify problems, the cheaper and easier they are to fix.
-This approach flags bugs immediately and fixes can be rolled out fast.
+This approach flags bugs immediately and fixes then roll out fast.
 The quality of the live product is inevitably going to be higher.
 Continuous delivery can also be applied to large fleet route optimizations.
 Automating the process of updating and fine-tuning route algorithms can help ensure that vehicles are always taking the most efficient path, leading to lower fuel costs and more efficient travel times.

 In order to realize the full benefits of continuous delivery it is vital to automate where you can, but this is not an all-or-nothing deal.
 It can be an evolutionary process, in the sense that some automation will provide measurable improvements.
 Take steps towards automation tooling with pipeline orchestration, continuous integration, application release automation, and configuration management.
 As you begin to reap the rewards and improve your processes, it will grow easier to move towards a true continuous delivery system that enables you to achieve your goals.